 By now, substantial business benefits are accumulating every day.
 Improvements in quality, productivity, time-to-market, and employee engagement are meeting or exceeding expectations.
 So how do you sustain this over the long term?
 It’s important to recognize that culture change can lose momentum as the ‘new car smell’ of a new initiative begins to fade.
 To continue the practice of SAFe effectively, and ensure the ongoing engagement of the workforce, leaders must now expand their view of the implementation.
 They will need to maintain the energy and enthusiasm they are devoting to the short cycles of Iterations and Program Increments (PIs), while setting their sights on the distant horizon of long-term sustainability.
 The mindset and process of relentless improvement must now take root.
 This, of course, is synonymous with continuous change.
 And that can be challenging for an enterprise.

 In this final article in the SAFe Implementation Roadmap series, we’ll suggest some key activities the enterprise can use to continuously sustain and improve its business performance.

 Getting to this last step of the Implementation Roadmap is the beginning of another journey, one of relentless improvement.
 By now, the emerging Lean-Agile enterprise will have started to build a new operating model and culture, one in which relentless improvement is beginning to be the norm, but it can’t be taken for granted.

-Sustaining and improving upon the benefits gained require dedication to basic and advanced practices, self-reflection, and retrospection.
+Sustaining and improving on the benefits gained requires dedication to basic and advanced practices, self-reflection, and retrospection.
 Here are a number of activities the enterprise can use to ensure relentless improvement: